ninjaframework/ninja/ninja-core/src/site/markdown/documentation/html_templating.md

-Paramters and render stuff in the view
+Parameters and render stuff in the view
 --------------------------------------

-Of course you want to make your pages dynmic.
+Of course you want to make your pages dynamic.

 It is simple to do so.
-The freemarker engine takes any Map and you can access its member inside the view.
+The Freemarker engine takes any Map and you can access its member inside the view.

 <pre class="prettyprint">
     public Result userDashboard(